OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-05.md

 Thus, they brought the gold vessels that had been taken from the temple of God in Jerusalem, and the king and his nobles, his wives, and his concubines drank from them.

 ## Daniel 5:4
-As they drank the wine, they praised the gods of gold and silver, of bronze, iron, wood, and stone.
+As they drank the wine, they offered praise to the gods of gold and silver, of bronze, iron, wood, and stone.

 ## Daniel 5:5
 Suddenly, the fingers of a human hand appeared and began writing on the plaster of the wall, near the lampstand in the king’s palace, and the king saw the hand as it wrote.